richard-russell/tfcb-getting-started-webinar/README.md

 ## Agenda

-1. Accessing Terrafrom Cloud for Business
+1. Accessing Terraform Cloud for Business
 2. Creating an organization
 3. Connect to a Version Control System
 4. Create a Workspace